WLOX

 WLOX (channel 13) is a television station licensed to Biloxi, Mississippi, United States, serving the Mississippi Gulf Coast as an affiliate of ABC and CBS.
-Owned by Gray Television alongside low-powered MeTV station WTBL-LD (channel 51), the station maintains studios on DeBuys Road in Biloxi, and its transmitter is located in unincorporated southern Stone County near McHenry.
+It is owned by Gray Media alongside low-power MeTV/Telemundo affiliate WTBL-LD (channel 51).
+The two stations share studios on DeBuys Road in Biloxi; WLOX's transmitter is located in unincorporated southern Stone County near McHenry.

 History

-WLOX was the first television station on the Mississippi Gulf Coast, having begun operations September 15, 1962.
+WLOX was the first television station on the Mississippi Gulf Coast, having begun operations October 15, 1962.
 It was owned by the Love family and their WLOX Broadcasting Company along with WLOX radio (AM 1490, now WANG).
 The station immediately aligned with ABC, an unusual move at the time for what, then as now, was a very small market.
 ABC was not nearly on par with CBS and NBC in terms of size and ratings until the 1970s.
 WVUE-TV in New Orleans had been on channel 13, and shifted to channel 12 (it did not move to its current channel 8 until 1970) in order to accommodate the new Biloxi license.

 Even though almost all media markets were assigned two commercial VHF channels plus one non-commercial channel, the Biloxi market was sandwiched between New Orleans (channels 4, 6, 8, and 12) to the west, Hattiesburg–Laurel (channel 9, later 7) to the north, and Mobile–Pensacola (channels 3, 5, and 10) to the east.
 Channels 2 and 11 were also assigned in fairly close proximity in Baton Rouge and Meridian, respectively.
 This created a large "doughnut" on the Mississippi Gulf Coast where there could be only one VHF license.
 WLOX was fortunate enough to gain that license, and consequently became the only television station to be based in Biloxi until Mississippi ETV outlet WMAH-TV began broadcasting in 1972, and the market's only commercial station until WXXV-TV signed on in 1987.

 In addition to bringing television to South Mississippi, WLOX also brought ABC programming to the western portion of the Mobile–Pensacola market.
-That market's ABC affiliate, WEAR-TV in Pensacola, didn't cover areas west of Mobile very well until cable arrived in the region in the 1970s.
+That market's ABC affiliate, WEAR-TV in Pensacola, did not cover areas west of Mobile very well until cable arrived in the region in the 1970s.
 WLOX also filled a void in New Orleans; it provides at least grade B coverage to most of that market.
 New Orleans' ABC affiliate at the time, WVUE (now a Fox affiliate and sister station), preempted moderate amounts of ABC programming until 1978, including most of ABC's daytime soap operas.